w3f/polkadot-spec/docs/chap-networking.md

 - ${S}_{{n}}$ is an array where its exact size matches the number of validators in the current authority set as specified by $\text{id}_{{{\mathbb{{V}}}}}$ ([Definition -def-num-ref-](sect-finality#defn-authority-set-id)) in ${C}$.
 Individual items are of the type *Option* ([Definition -def-num-ref-](id-cryptography-encoding#defn-option-type)) which can contain a signature of a validator which signed the same statement (${R}_{{h}}$ in ${C}$) and is active in the current authority set.
 It’s critical that the signatures are sorted based on their corresponding public key entry in the authority set.

   For example, the signature of the validator at index 3 in the authority set must be placed at index *3* in ${S}_{{n}}$.
-If not signature is available for that validator, then the *Option* variant is *None* inserted ([Definition -def-num-ref-](id-cryptography-encoding#defn-option-type)).
+If no signature is available for that validator, then the *Option* variant is *None* inserted ([Definition -def-num-ref-](id-cryptography-encoding#defn-option-type)).
 This sorting allows clients to map public keys to their corresponding signatures.

 :::
 ###### Definition -def-num- Signed Commitment Witness {#defn-grandpa-beefy-signed-commitment-witness}